inayet/masjidikhlas-v3/site/content/outreach-department/_index.md

 # Outreach Department

-Test Mosque's outreach team focuses on teaching about Islam to the Greater Denver community while hosting different events.
+Masjid Ikhlas's outreach team focuses on teaching about Islam to Greater Denver community while hosting different events.
 Our Masjid open house is every 1st Saturday of the month from 2:30 - 5 pm.
 It is free and open to the public.

-If you have any questions regarding Islam, want to schedule a mosque visit or request a speaker, please contact us at **outreach@CO** and we will be happy to talk to you.
+If you have any questions regarding Islam, want to schedule a mosque visit or request a speaker, please contact us at **outreach@masjidikhlas.org** and we will be happy to talk to you.

 ## Programs & Services